Madison Country Day School: Curriculum

 MCDS is an International Baccalaureate World School and accredited by the Independent Schools Association of the Central States (ISACS) and is a member of the National Association of Independent Schools (NAIS).

 MCDS enrolls students from pre-kindergarten through 12th grade.
 The school has three divisions: The lower school covers pre-kindergarten through fourth grade.
 The middle school contains fifth through eighth, and the high school ninth through twelfth grade.

+Athletics

+MCDS's athletic teams are known as the Prairie Hawks, and they have been members of the Trailways Conference since 2012.